Most restaurants are poor marketers. They rely on a scattergun approach to attracting new customers and often aren’t focused on the best channels.

 Of course, some restaurants rely on incredible food and fill up every night on reputation alone.
 While that’s a romantic idea, for most restaurants it’s unrealistic.

-This guide is a framework that any restaurant can use to build a marketing plan.
+This guide is a framework that any restaurant can use to build a restaurant marketing plan.
 It is NOT a list of plausible-sounding ideas – there are dozens of those already.
 This guide will give you the confidence to start developing a professional plan to build a healthy and sustainable pipeline of customers.

 We want you to be one of those restaurants where people look in the window and say: